 The Moon is the only natural satellite of Earth and the only other body in the Solar System to have been visited by humans.
 Neil Armstrong

-and Buzz Aldrin (left) landed on the surface of the Moon on 20th July 1969.
-A total of twelve men walked on its surface, the last being Gene Cernan (right) on December 19th 1972.
+and Buzz Aldrin landed on the surface of the Moon on 20th July 1969.
+A total of twelve men walked on its surface, the last being Gene Cernan on December 19th 1972.

-The Moon has no magnetic field, but a faint signature in the rocks suggest that it may have had one billions of years ago, implying an iron-rich core.
-The interior is divided into three distinct regions, a possible molten core, a mantle and a crust.
-There is no evidence of plate tectonics, and all of the surface features were created by impacts.
-The Moon is heavily cratered, but also has large flat plains called “maria.”
-These are thought to be caused by huge lava flows filling up particularly large impact basins.
+The Moon has no magnetic field, but a faint reading in the rocks suggests that it may have had one billions of years ago, this implies a core that is rich in iron.
+The interior is separated into three different areas, a possible molten core, a mantle and a crust.
+There seems to be no plate tectonics, and all of the surface features were created by impacts.
+The Moon has many craters, but also has large flat plains called “maria.”
+These are thought to be caused by huge lava flows filling up particularly large craters.

-The chemical composition of the lunar rocks is very similar to those on Earth, suggesting that they may have been formed from the same body.
-The latest research suggests that the Moon was formed when a huge rock, about the size of Mars, smashed into the young Earth, vapourising a large proportion of the planet.
-The material ejected went into orbit around the Earth and slowly condensed to form the Moon.
+The chemicals that make up the lunar rocks is very similar to those on Earth, suggesting that they may both have been formed from the same object.
+The latest research suggests that the Moon was formed when a huge rock, about the size of Mars, smashed into the young Earth.
+This vapourised a large area of the planet and sent material into orbit around the Earth that slowly condensed to form the Moon.

 There is no life on the Moon, and up until a few years ago there was thought to be no water.
-However, NASA’s spacecraft Clementine and Lunar Prospector have found evidence that there may be ice in the permanently shadowed craters at the poles.
+However, NASA’s spacecraft Clementine and Lunar Prospector have found evidence that there may be ice in the permanently shadowed craters at the north and south poles.

 Authors: Carolyn Brinkworth and Claire Thomas